plone/training/docs/content-editing/site-setup-and-configuration.md

    _Details about the database cache_
    ````

-## Using the Date and Time Control Panel
+## Use the Date and Time Control Panel

 The Date and Time control panels lets you change timezones and day of the week settings.